dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 #### myList.findIndex
-Most of the time, our arrays have obects, or collections of values grouped together as objects.
+Most of the time, our arrays have objects, or collections of values grouped together as objects.
 In this case, `indexOf` will not work.
 We need to say what parameter we are looking for on the object.
 Example:
 ```js
 const users = [
     {